Bachelor of Arts

 Program of Study

-Undergraduate majors have four options from which to choose: Drama; Drama Performance; Drama Production; and Drama History Theory Criticism.
+Undergraduate majors have three options from which to choose: Drama; Drama Performance;and Drama Design.
 Within each option, students will study a mix of acting, technical theater, theatre history, dramatic literature, and electives.
 Drama elective courses include courses in intermediate and advanced level acting, design and technical theatre; stage management, directing, approved internship experiences, and more.
 For BA core requirements, see the Undergraduate Advising Home Page .

 The BA program is projected to be a four-year degree, although some students have found it to take longer.
 Duration in the program can be affected by the timeliness of the major declaration, amount and type of transfer credits, if any, and quarterly credit load.